 TSA discovers deadly weapons in woman's carry-on at LAX

-- Inside her bag, they found 82 fireworks, three knives, two replica firearms, and a pepper spray canister, all classified as prohibited items.
+- The items included 82 consumer-grade fireworks, three knives, two replica firearms, and a container of pepper spray.